munikeraragon/WP_vulnerabilities/wordpress-data/wp-content/plugins/rsvpmaker/README.txt

 == Screenshots ==

+1. Edit events like WordPress posts, setting date, time, and RSVP options.
-1. Example of an event listing with an RSVP Now! button (click to display a customizable form with info you want to collect).
+2. Example of an event listing with an RSVP Now! button (click to display a customizable form with info you want to collect).
-2. Edit events like WordPress posts, setting date, time, and RSVP options.
-3. Event Options screen allows you to set additional parameters, such as event pricing and RSVP deadlines
-4. Event templates let you schedule multiple events that occur on a regular schedule, projecting future dates and adding them as a batch.
+3. Event templates let you schedule multiple events that occur on a regular schedule, projecting future dates and adding them as a batch.
 You can also track events associated with the template.
 Individual events can still be customized as needed.
-5. Use the RSVPMaker Upcoming block for Gutenberg or the rsvpmaker_upcoming shortcode to add events listing and/or calendar.
-6. Collect event fees using integrations with PayPal and Stripe.
+4. Popup editor assists with placing the calendar/event listing shortcode on a page.
-7. Use the built-in mailer to send invitations and email newsletters, such as roundups of events.
-Integrates with MailChimp.
+5. Use the built-in mailer to send email newsletters, such as roundups of events.

 == Credits ==

     RSVPMaker
-    Copyright (C) 2010-2020 David F. Carr
+    Copyright (C) 2010 David F. Carr

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by